antoineallard/networkspapers/README.md

 ### Archive

 The file `past_posts.json` contains every new paper in network science identified and posted by [@networkspapers](https://twitter.com/networkspapers) since Nov.
 30th 2017.
 The Mastodon account [@networkspapers@social.skewed.de](https://social.skewed.de/@networkspapers) started posting on Nov.
 8th 2022.
+The Mastodon account [@networkspapers.bsky.social](https://bsky.app/profile/networkspapers.bsky.social) started posting on Aug.
+25th 2023.
 We keep it updated in case this (incomplete and obviously biased) list could be useful in anyway to researchers.

 ### Feeds followed